Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-Each slightly opaque vaginal ring, made of a silicone elastomer sheath surrounding a whitish silicone elastomer core, contains estradiol 2 mg, barium sulfate as a marker, and silicone fluid as a dispersing agent.
+Each slightly opaque vaginal ring, made of a silicone elastomer sheath surrounding a whitish silicone elastomer core, contains 2 mg of estradiol, barium sulfate as a marker, and silicone fluid as a dispersing agent.
 The estradiol is released slowly as 7.5 µg per 24 hours.

 The vaginal ring can be placed in the upper third of the vagina by yourself or your doctor and worn there continuously for 90 days.
 It is then replaced if your treatment is to be continued.